ESA simulation of humankind's expansion across the stars

 Say we take the idea that the fingerprint unlock data on mobile phones is being harvested by governments and used in illegal databases.

 Yes, it is plausible, given Snowden's disclosures about government but there is no evidence.
-So perhaps it is put on hold or expert opinion sought.

 But importantly, just being aware of the possibility, may also alter behaviour, just in case.